-Figure 2: Clutch-side engine mounting bracket during fabrication phase.
+Figure 4: Picture of the clutch-side engine mounting bracket during fabrication phase.

 Due to differences in steering column and jackshaft location between the EDGE chassis and the original IQ chassis, a new design for the throttle bodies and induction system was required.
 To simplify final calibration of the engine and improve reliability, the team integrated the stock throttle bodies into a custom intake system.
 The new intake system was assembled from aluminum tube.
 After welding, the interior passages were polished to optimize airflow and increase efficiency.
 The longer intake passages also helped improve the engine's low-end torque.